Crit'Air Sticker for a Leased or Finance Car (PCP/PCH)

 - Your vehicle registration number

-- Provide you with a copy of the V5C (or the relevant details)
+- Send you a copy or clear photos of both sides of the V5C

-- Apply for the Crit’Air sticker on your behalf
+- Or apply for the Crit’Air sticker on your behalf

-- Forward the sticker to your address if it arrives at their office
+- Or forward the sticker to your address if it arrives at their office

-In practice, most UK finance companies do not offer this service.
-It is not part of standard lease agreements and customer service teams are often unfamiliar with Crit’Air.
-But it costs nothing to ask.
+In practice, most UK finance companies do not offer to apply on your behalf - it is not part of standard lease agreements - but they can usually provide a copy of the V5C.
+It costs nothing to ask.

 What about company cars?